opendatasoft/ods-documentation-explore-api/source/includes/v1/records_api.md

 This API provides powerful analytics features over a set of selected records.

-It returns analyzed results in light and easy to parse format which can used as an input of modern charting libraries such as **Highchart.js** or **D3.js**.
+It returns analyzed results in light and easy to parse format, which can be used as an input of modern charting libraries such as **Highchart.js** or **D3.js**.

 ### Parameters